Stroudmj00/Stroudmj00/README.md

 ### 1. Turnaround Time Management (Cronin Award Finalist)
 As a Data Analyst for the State of Missouri, I spearheaded a data-driven initiative to improve procurement operations.
 This project earned 4th place in a national showcase (NASPO Cronin Award Finalist) and was featured on LinkedIn by Governor Parson.

 * **Analysis & Process Control:** Performed an initial analysis to identify the dominant factors impacting procurement duration: contract value and evaluation method.
 I used this to establish distinct project categories, each with a tailored turnaround time goal.
-To monitor the new process, I implemented a Statistical Process Control (SPC) framework within Tableau, automatically flagging out-of-control projects for immediate review.
+To monitor the process, I implimented a 'Tableau Red' review framework which automatically flagging out-of-control projects for immediate review.
 * **BI & Performance Monitoring:** Designed and deployed a new turnaround time management process using Smartsheet for project management and Tableau for real-time BI dashboards.
 This system transformed the division by centralizing project tracking and providing data-driven insights, leading to a **10.6% improvement in procurement turnaround times** and a **73% reduction in administrative time.**

 ▶ [View the NASPO Conference Presentation PDF](projects/1_State_Of_Missouri_Cronin_Award/Cronin_Award_NASPO_Presentation.pdf)